lineofflight/peddler/README.md

 client = MWS.orders
 ```

+The client will pick up credentials automatically from the environment.

 Alternatively, if you do not rely on environment variables, you can set some or all credentials when or after creating the client.

 ```ruby